winnsterx/wyx/posts/2_yet_another_local_GPT_with_RAG.md

 ## first...can i run a local LLM on MacBook?

+these are the specs for my beefy macbook pro:

 | Chipset Model    | Number of GPU | Number of CPU | RAM  | SSD   | Memory bandwidth |
 | ---------------- | ------------- | ------------- | ---- | ----- | ---------------- |
 | Apple M3 Pro GPU | 18-core       | 12-core       | 36GB | 500GB | 150GB/s          |

-i was uncertain about whether my macbook can handle running LLMs locally: *aren't these models very computationally and data-intensive to run? how hard and slow will running my own llm be?* and damn, with llama.cpp, the results are insanely fast.
+i was uncertain about whether my macbook can handle running LLM locally, with an acceptable speed: *aren't these models very computationally and data-intensive to run? how hard and slow will running my own llm be?* and damn, with llama.cpp, the results are insanely fast.

-- i can run llama3 (8-billion parameter model) at ~60 tokens/second, which is a [~200 character-request](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)/second.
+- i can run llama3 (8B parameter model) at ~125 tokens/second, which is a [~500 character-request](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)/second.
-- i can run mixtral (47B parameter model) at ~ **? tokens/s.**
+- i can run mixtral (47B parameter model) at ~ 4 tokens/s.

 tldr; llama.cpp makes local LLM possible on Mac and a variety of devices using integer quantization. quantization decrease the precision in model weights to drastically decrease the memory requirements of the LLM. specifically, llama.cpp uses the [ggml](https://ggml.ai/) library to quant model down from 16-bit float to 4-bit int, which reduces the memory requirement from [13GB to 3.9GB](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#memorydisk-requirements) for a 7B parameter model. the relationship between quantization and memory is mostly linear. finbarr provides a [much better examination](https://finbarr.ca/how-is-llama-cpp-possible/) of this magical process.